How does it work?

 - User-friendly message lists and alerts for postal operator’s call centres

-- Interface with call centres’ local systems available (e.g. CRM)
+- Interface (API) with call centres’ local systems available (e.g. CRM)

 Underpinning key international postal products

 GCSS supports many different international delivery services and networks such as:

 - INTERCONNECT (Standard Packets, Standard Parcels and Premium)

 The system is designed around a fixed set of procedures defined by each service group.
 These procedures have agreed response targets tailored for each supported service and network.
 Each query in the system uses predefined electronic forms where the call centre agent enters specific information, supplied by the inquiring customer (1-2).
 The data related to each item ID is automatically populated within the GCSS inquiry (3-4).

 When the information in the inquiry is updated (5), it is sent to Post B for validation and completion.
 Then Post B sends it to the destination postal operator’s call centre (6), enabling Post A to communicate resolved enquiry with the customer (7).
 GCSS measured processes also enable all posts to share information on an item to assist with future GCSS inquires e.g. a missing item which is found.

 IPC’s BI (business intelligence) Tool allows customer service management to monitor and assess their own call centres' performance, in terms of efficiency and quality, to detect issues, to investigate bottlenecks and to drill down into workflow data.

 IPC’s BI Tool provides a single reporting platform across all of IPC’s centralised data, enabling a faster more reliable means of applying the same report query methodology and calculation rules.
 IPC’s BI tool offers managers of participating posts trend reports on: